 Figure 4: SIU Parallel Inputs and Outputs

-When the model 2218 is powered, all outputs shall be initialized OFF and 54 inputs shall be available.
+At Power Up, the Model 2218’s 54 outputs shall be initialized OFF and 54 inputs shall be available.
 Each output must be able to be read back as an input in order to check integrity.

 Input Section